-To find the length of AC, however, simple subtraction is not sufficient.
-Triangle ABC is a right triangle with AC being the hypotenuse.
-Therefore, by the Pythagorean theorem,
+To find AC, though, simply subtracting is not sufficient.
+Triangle ABC is a right triangle with AC the hypotenuse.
+Therefore, by the Pythagorean Theorem,

-Use the distance formula to find the distance between the points with coordinates (–3,4) and (5,2).
+Example 1: Use the Distance Formula to find the distance between the points with coordinates (−3, 4) and (5, 2).